ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

 and infrastructure-as-code tools like OpenTofu.
 An RCL document consists of a single expression and can be exported to json, yaml, or toml.
+Any time somebody contemplates templating yaml, they should consider using RCL instead.

 [nix-lang]: https://nixos.org/manual/nix/stable/language/index.html